Kauazitox/Kauazitox/README.md

             </h1>
 </div>

-<p align="center">Hello ❤️!!
-I'm Kauã, a programming student eager to enhance my skills in various areas.
-I have a deep passion for games and enjoy creating mods and plugins to improve the gaming experience.
-In my free time, I work as a graphic designer, with a primary focus on social media.</p>&nbsp;
+<p align="center">Hello, my name is Kauã Matheus, I'm new to this world of technology, but I'm here to improve all my knowledge and show my full potential.</p>&nbsp;

 <div align="center">
         <a href="#">